AutonomousWork/lightweight_html_reader/README.md

 # Lightweight HTML Reader

-An Obsidian plugin that lets you read `.htm` and `.html` files directly in your vault.
+An Obsidian plugin that lets you read `.htm` and `.html` files directly in your vaults.

 ![HTML file rendered in Obsidian](screenshots/reader.png)